hagemt/libalexandria/glue/README.txt

 This directory contains glue code for libalexandria.

+Like any complex system, we have dependencies:
+ * core: libblas libcalg
+ * bindings: (none additional)
+ * tests: (none additional)
+ * android: (android-8 or higher)
+Please update here and the wiki if this changes.

+You need the c-algorithms library to build libalexandria.
+For convenience: git submodule update --init glue/libcalg pushd glue/libcalg; ./configure && make && make install; popd

+If you are working with C++, note that tclap is included. :)
+For wonderful header-only cmdline parsing, see: glue/tclap No compilation required! (just #include "tclap/tclap.h")

 Please see ./android/README.txt, if you are an Android developer.
-Remember: git submodule update --init glue/android-cmake
+Remember: git submodule update --init android/android-cmake

-If you are working with C++, note that tclap is also submoduled. :)